realA10001986/Dash-Gauges/README.md

 ## Short summary of first steps

-A good first step would be to establish access to the Config Portal in order to configure your Plutonium Gauges.
+A good first step would be to establish access to the Config Portal in order to configure your Dash Gauges.

 As long as the device is unconfigured, as is the case with a brand new one, or later if it for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "PG-AP".
 This is called "Access point mode", or "AP-mode".